 You can expect to feel some relief within the first several weeks.
 Deeper, lasting change takes longer.
 For anxiety rooted in early life experiences, attachment patterns, or trauma, we typically recommend longer-term treatment.
 The timeline is always a conversation between you and your therapist.

 Yes.
 We accept Aetna, Blue Cross Blue Shield, United Healthcare, and Optum Behavioral Health.
+We do not accept Independence Blue Cross.
 We also provide superbills for out-of-network reimbursement.

 Yes.
 We offer telehealth sessions for anyone located in Pennsylvania.
 Research shows telehealth therapy produces outcomes comparable to in-person treatment for most concerns.